 Keep reading and grow your business’s brand reputation today!

 A news release covers any newsworthy topic that happened in the recent past or is currently happening.
-The purpose of such a release is to inform an audience of events happening around them from an unbiased perspective.

 A news release guide follows this basic format; it answers: